Chen-Tianao/my-academic-page/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MPhil in Instrument Science and Technology
+    - course: M.Phil in Instrument Science and Technology
       institution: University of Science and Technology of China
       year: 2024
-    - course: BEng in Ocean Technology
+    - course: B.Eng in Ocean Technology
       institution: Dalian University of Technology
       year: 2021